 This is the loophole that makes D8 both legal and potentially illegal because it could give the DEA space to consider it a “synthetically derived” tetrahydrocannabinol.

-For now, Hawaii hasn’t followed suit with other states on banning Delta-8 THC.
-The Aloha State has stricter CBD laws, but Hawaiians can buy a wide range of hemp-derived D8 products online safely and discreetly.
+Hawaii prohibits the sale and use of delta 8 THC that’s been chemically synthesized.
+The Aloha State has stricter CBD laws, but Hawaiians can buy a wide range of hemp-derived products online safely.

 Be Sure to Check Out:

-The best places are online CBD shops like Mr. Hemp Flower that offer legal, quality D8 and ship fast in discreet packaging.
+It’s best to avoid buying delta 8 THC in Hawaii.
+Instead stick to legal CBD products.
+The best places are online CBD shops like Mr. Hemp Flower that offer legal, quality hemp products and ship fast in discreet packaging.

 No, 14 states banned this hemp derivative, including Alaska, Arizona, Arkansas, Colorado, Delaware, Idaho, Iowa, Mississippi, Montana, Kentucky, Rhode Island, Utah, Vermont, and Washington.

 Is Delta-8 THC safe?